cocos/cocos-docs/en/editor/extension/scene-script.md

 This allows you to get the names of all the nodes of the scene in the extended package, and of course can be used to perform more queries and operations on the scene nodes.

-**Note: Because communication is based on the underlying IPC implementation of Electron, remember that the transmitted data cannot contain native objects, otherwise it can cause process crashes or memory explosion.
+**Note:Because communication is based on the underlying IPC implementation of Electron, remember that the transmitted data cannot contain native objects, otherwise it can cause process crashes or memory explosion.
 It is recommended to only transfer pure JSON objects.**